-(a) A qualified individual providing services from a distant-site location may be granted telemedicine privileges regardless of whether the individual is Appointed
+- (a) A qualified individual providing services from a distant-site location may be granted telemedicine privileges regardless of whether the individual is Appointed to the Medical Staff or granted permission to practice as an Advanced Practice Provider or Licensed Independent Practitioner. - (b) Requests for initial or renewed telemedicine privileges by distant-site Practitioners will be processed through one of the following options, as determined by the Hospital President in consultation with the President of the Medical Staff and CMO: - (1) A request for telemedicine privileges may be processed through the same process for Medical Staff applications, as set forth in this Policy.
+In such case, the distant-site Practitioner must satisfy all qualifications and requirements set forth in this Policy, except those relating to response times, coverage arrangements, and emergency call responsibilities. - (2) If the distant-site Practitioner is practicing at a distant hospital that participates in Medicare or is accredited by The Joint Commission or a telemedicine entity (as that term is defined by Medicare), a request for telemedicine privileges may be processed using an abbreviated process that relies on the credentialing and privileging decisions made by the distant hospital or telemedicine entity.
+In such cases, the Hospital must ensure, through a written agreement, that the distant hospital or telemedicine entity will comply with all applicable Medicare regulations and accreditation standards.
+The distant hospital or telemedicine entity must provide:

-- to the Medical Staff or granted permission to practice as an Advanced Practice Provider or Licensed Independent Practitioner. - (b) Requests for initial or renewed telemedicine privileges by distant-site Practitioners will be processed through one of the following options, as determined by the ASF President in consultation with Medical Director: - (1) A request for telemedicine privileges may be processed through the same process for Medical Staff applications, as set forth in this Policy.
-In such case, the distant-site Practitioner must satisfy all qualifications and requirements set forth in this Policy - (2) If the distant-site Practitioner is practicing at a distant healthcare facility that participates in Medicare or is accredited by The Joint Commission or a telemedicine entity (as that term is defined by Medicare), a request for telemedicine privileges may be processed using an abbreviated process that relies on the credentialing and privileging decisions made by the distant healthcare facility or telemedicine entity.
-In such cases, the ASF must ensure, through a written agreement, that the distant healthcare facility or telemedicine entity will comply with all applicable Medicare regulations and accreditation standards.
-The distant healthcare facility or telemedicine entity must provide: - (i) confirmation that the distant-site Practitioner is licensed in Pennsylvania; - (ii) a current list of clinical privileges granted to the distant-site Practitioner; - (iii) information indicating that the distant-site Practitioner has actively exercised the relevant clinical privileges during the previous 12 months and has done so in a competent manner; - (iv) confirmation that the distant-site Practitioner satisfies all of the distant healthcare facility's or telemedicine entity's qualifications for the clinical privileges granted; - (v) confirmation that all information provided by the distant healthcare facility or telemedicine entity is complete, accurate, and up-to-date; and - (vi) any other confirmation, attestations, or information required by the agreement or requested by the ASF.
+- (i) confirmation that the distant-site Practitioner is licensed in Pennsylvania; - (ii) a current list of clinical privileges granted to the distant-site Practitioner; - (iii) information indicating that the distant-site Practitioner has actively exercised the relevant clinical privileges during the previous 12 months and has done so in a competent manner; - (iv) confirmation that the distant-site Practitioner satisfies all of the distant hospital or telemedicine entity's qualifications for the clinical privileges granted; - (v) confirmation that all information provided by the distant hospital or telemedicine entity is complete, accurate, and up-to-date; and - (vi) any other confirmation, attestations, or information required by the agreement or requested by the Hospital.

 This information shall be provided to the MEC for review and recommendation to the Board for final action.
-Notwithstanding the process set forth in this subsection, the ASF may determine that a distant-site Practitioner is ineligible for appointment or clinical privileges if the individual fails to satisfy the threshold eligibility criteria set forth in this Policy.
+Notwithstanding the process set forth in this subsection, the Hospital may determine that a distant-site Practitioner is ineligible for appointment or clinical privileges if the individual fails to satisfy the threshold eligibility criteria set forth in this Policy.

-- (c) Telemedicine privileges, if granted, shall be for a period of not more than two years. - (d) Distant-site Practitioners who have been granted telemedicine privileges shall be subject to the ASF's peer review activities.
-The results of the peer review activities, including any adverse events and complaints filed about the distant-site Practitioner by patients, other practitioners or staff, will be shared with the distant healthcare facility or entity providing telemedicine services. - (e) Telemedicine privileges granted in conjunction with a contractual agreement shall be incident to and coterminous with the agreement.
+- (c) Telemedicine privileges, if granted, shall be for a period of not more than two years. - (d) Distant-site Practitioners who have been granted telemedicine privileges shall be subject to the Hospital's peer review activities.
+The results of the peer review activities, including any adverse events and complaints filed about the distant-site Practitioner by patients, other practitioners or staff, will be shared with the hospital or entity providing telemedicine services. - (e) Telemedicine privileges granted in conjunction with a contractual agreement shall be incident to and coterminous with the agreement.